SVGGraph options: shape

 The only option inside the details array that is common to all types of shape is the first entry which specifies the type of shape to be drawn.
 The available types and the extra data fields required to draw them are:

-All of these are SVG basic shapes,
+SVG basic shapes,

 and any fields not mentioned above are passed straight through as attributes